 Discussion: With TB and nTB ranging, Fine Timing Measurement frames are used only during the negotiation phase.
 The .indication primitive delivers the measurement results (ToA, ToD in the legacy case, for instance) to the SME.
-So, in the TB and nTB case, we expect the .indication primitive to be generated by the MLME when
+In the TB and nTB case, we expect the .indication primitive to be generated by the MLME when

 a Fine Timing Measurement is received from the RSTA in response to a Fine Timing Measurement Request that the ISTA sent to the RSTA; or a Fine Timing Measurement Request frame was received from an ISTA by an RSTA.
 The Ranging Parameters element is part of this indication; or

 a Location Measurement Report is received at a ISTA or at a RSTA.
 The Ranging Parameters element is not part of this indication.
 Note that the LMR may have additional data that is not covered by the parameters that are currently part of the .indication primitive.